-The average cost of a financial services data breach is 5.97 million USD.
-Startups face a higher risk because they often lack the human and capital resources to manage fintech app security challenges.
+According to IBM’s Cost of a Data Breach Report, the average cost of a financial services data breach made 5.56 million USD in 2025.
+Startups face a higher risk because they often lack the human and capital resources to manage their financial app security challenges.

 The good news is that companies can follow certain fintech app security best practices to prevent many breaches.
-App development focused on data protection is a hallmark of a reliable and trustworthy financial services company and gives it a competitive edge.
-The whole company’s existence may depend on this.
+App development focused on data protection is more than a hallmark of a reliable financial services company; the company’s existence may depend on it.

 Let’s start by reviewing some of the security challenges that fintech organizations face worldwide.